WriterBewareLogoSmall

 The boom in self-publishing has vastly increased the prevalence of unqualified editors.
 Many are well-meaning, sincerely believing that a love of reading, or a teaching career, or some technical writing experience, or some editing done for friends, is enough to qualify them to edit manuscripts professionally.

-But an editor who lacks relevant training and/or work experience may not possess the specialized skills that are essential for a useful critique or a professional-quality line or content edit.
+But an editor who lacks relevant training and/or work experience may not possess the specialized skills that are important for a useful critique or a professional-quality line or content edit.
 Some provide no more than glorified proofreading or copy editing.
 An inexperienced editor may also be less able to judge your manuscript’s strengths and weaknesses, or have rigid or arbitrary ideas about what constitutes good writing.
-Some self-styled editors I’ve encountered aren’t even fully literate.

 And then there are the outright frauds–Edit Ink, for instance, an editing firm that engaged in a kickback scheme with agents and publishers and employed underqualified staff to perform rudimentary, overpriced edits.
 (For an in-depth look at Edit Ink, see the Case Studies page.)